53 Comments

 You're misreading gay males -- or, if not, you're trashing us for being ourselves.

-I experience some stereotypically "feminine" emotions.
-Reconciling such feelings with respect for my male body has been absolutely crucial to my self-acceptance as a gay male.
 Indeed, among gay males, drag is about repudiating and ridiculing the very concept of "gender" -- not “affirming” it.

 So much for "gender identity," and for the supposed collusion of gay males.